microsoft/omi/README.md

 - **Bug fixes, security patches, and feature enhancements** are no longer planned.
 - After archiving, this repository will remain **available in read-only mode** for reference.

-We encourage users to explore alternative solutions, as this project will no longer be actively maintained.

 For any questions, please refer to the existing documentation or community discussions.

 ---